Canadian Pacific Royal Hudson

-The steam locomotive that the CPR used to pull the train was numbered 2850, a 4-6-4 built by Montreal Locomotive Works.
-Specially painted in silver and blue, the locomotive ran 3224 mi across Canada, through 25 changes of crew, without engine failure.
-The king, being a railfan, rode in the cab when possible.
-The king was so impressed with the performance of 2850 and its class, that after the tour, the king gave the CPR permission to use the term "Royal Hudson" for the semi-streamlined locomotives of the class (numbered 2820–2859; locomotives 2860–2864 were built one year later as Royal Hudsons) and to display royal crowns on the running board skirts.
-This was the only time a locomotive outside of the United Kingdom was given royal status by the reigning monarch.

 Regular service

 The Canadian Pacific Railway (CPR) owned a total of 65 class H1 Hudsons built by Montreal Locomotive Works (MLW).
 Classes H1a and H1b, numbered 2800–2819, were not semi-streamlined and were not "Royal" Hudsons.
 The CPR owned 30 class H1c Royal Hudsons, numbered 2820–2849, built in 1937, 10 class H1d Royal Hudsons, numbered 2850–2859, built in 1938, and five class H1e Royal Hudsons, numbered 2860–2864, built in 1940.
 The class H1c and class H1d Royal Hudsons were used in passenger and freight service in Eastern Canada.
 The class H1e (Nos.
 2860−2864) Royal Hudsons were all built as oil-burners for the service between Vancouver and Revelstoke where they worked until they were displaced by diesels.
 At the end of 1952 the H1c and H1d were assigned to the sheds in Montreal (10), Toronto (7), Fort William (4), Winnipeg (17) and Calgary (2) – the brackets showing the assigned number of locomotives.
 All five H1e were assigned to Vancouver.

 The Royal Hudsons were used on all main lines of the CPR except Montreal–Saint John due to bridge weight restrictions.
 They worked almost all transcontinental passenger trains.
 The Dominion was hauled by a Royal Hudson 811 mi from Toronto to Fort William and by another one 1250 mi further on to Calgary.
 There, a more powerful Selkirk took over till Revelstoke and another Royal Hudson brought the train over the last 379 mi to Vancouver.

 By 1960, all of the 20 Hudsons and 45 Royal Hudsons had been retired due to having been completely replaced by diesel locomotives.